rlivings39/learning-ai/python-lessons/README.md

 An alternative way to manage attributes `getattr(obj, 'name'), setattr(obj, 'name', val), delattr(obj, 'name'), hasattr(obj, 'name')`. `getattr` has a useful default arg

+### Exceptions

+User-defined exceptions inherit from `Exception`.
+They're usually empty using `pass` for the body and can exist in hierarchies